LuisManoBatista/MauiMarkupAppSample/README.md

 ## Project Structure
 - `Views/`: Contains UI pages, such as `MainPage`, built with markup extensions.
 - `ViewModels/`: Contains view models for MVVM binding.
-- `Resources/Styles/`: Contains reusable style definitions for various controls.
+- `Resources/Styles/`: Contains reusable style definitions for various controls, all using fluent markup and visual state extensions.
 - `Platforms/`: Platform-specific entry points and configuration.
 - `MauiProgram.cs`: App startup and dependency injection configuration.

 ## MainPage Example
 - Displays an image, styled labels, and a button.
 - Button click updates a counter and announces the new value for accessibility.
-- Styles and colors are applied using centralized dictionaries.
+- Styles and colors are applied using centralized dictionaries and fluent markup extensions.

 ## Dependencies
 - [CommunityToolkit.Maui](https://learn.microsoft.com/en-us/dotnet/communitytoolkit/maui/overview)